Boundaries Group

-Are you frutrated with the actions of others, yet feel responsible for them anyway?
-Do you know that things need to change in your life but aren't sure how to take the first steps?
-Do you find yourself solving other's problems rather than caring for yourself?
+Are you frustrated with the actions of others, yet feel responsible anyway?
+Do you know things need to change in your life, but aren’t sure how to take first steps?
+Do you find yourself solving others' problems, more than caring for yourself?

-The co-dependency group is for adult of all ages and gender.
-Members have in common a need to learn boundaries to help protect them from the impact of people in their lives.
-Come learn about co-dependent dynamics and the virtue of boundary settings, and gain support to live a more confident life!
+The Boundaries group is for all ages of adults.
+Members have in common a need to learn boundaries that protect themselves from the impact of other people in their lives.
+Issues of understanding codependent dynamics and the essential purpose of boundaries in building esteem and confidence for healthy living.

 Learning to pause and think before you act